TheWidlarzGroup/react-native-video/README.md

        onBuffer={this.onBuffer}                // Callback when remote video is buffering onEnd={this.onEnd}                      // Callback when playback finishes
-       onError={this.videoError}               // Callback when video cannot be loaded onFullscreenPlayerWillPresent={this.fullScreenPlayerWillPresent} // Callback before fullscreen starts
+       onError={this.videoError}               // Callback when video cannot be loaded style={styles.backgroundVideo} />
-       onFullscreenPlayerDidPresent={this.fullScreenPlayerDidPresent}   // Callback after fullscreen started
-       onFullscreenPlayerWillDismiss={this.fullScreenPlayerWillDismiss} // Callback before fullscreen stops
-       onFullscreenPlayerDidDismiss={this.fullScreenPlayerDidDismiss}  // Callback after fullscreen stopped
-       style={styles.backgroundVideo} />

-// Later to trigger fullscreen this.player.presentFullscreenPlayer()

-// Disable fullscreen
-this.player.dismissFullscreenPlayer()

-// To set video position in seconds (seek) this.player.seek(0)

 // Later on in your styles..
 var styles = StyleSheet.create({